winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 ## Features

-- **🚀 Easy Setup**: Automatic Microsoft account authentication on first connect
+- **Easy Setup**: Automatic Microsoft account authentication on first connect
-- **🔄 Server Switching**: Change servers without restarting the proxy
+- **Server Switching**: Change servers without restarting the proxy
-- **🛡️ Advanced AntiCheat**: Detects various cheats including:
-  - NoSlow (moving at full speed while using items)
-  - AutoBlock (attacking while blocking)
-  - Velocity/Knockback modifications
-  - Invalid rotations
-  - Scaffold cheats
-- **🎭 Denicker System**: Detects nicked players by analyzing skin data
-- **📦 Plugin System**: Easy to extend with new features
-- **⏰ No Timeouts**: Stay connected while authenticating
+- **Plugin System**: Create your own plugin or use one of the provided ones

 ## Quick Start